Asymptotics of viscosity solutions to some doubly nonlinear parabolic equations: Introduction

-The proofs of Theorems \ref{1.6}, \ref{1.61} and \ref{1.7} employ appropriate auxiliary functions and the comparison principle.
 We have divided our work as follows.
-Section 2 contains some previously proven results and includes some useful calculations.
+Section 2 contains definitions, some previously proven results and some useful calculations.
 Proofs of Theorems \ref{1.1} and {1.2} are in Section 3.
 Theorem \ref{1.3} is proven in Section 4.
 Section 5 contains a discussion of the eigenvalue problem for $\D_p$ in the viscosity setting and has relevance for Theorem \ref{1.1}.
+Also see \cite{BH}.

+We thank the referee for reading the work and for the many suggestions that have improved the presentation. \vsp